-Each student is responsible for obtaining his or her official personalized occupational therapy assistant intern nametag at the Eagle Access Office in the University Center.
+Each student is responsible for obtaining their official personalized occupational therapy assistant student nametag at the Eagle Access Office in the University Center.
 Student nametags must be worn during all scheduled field trips and while attending scheduled OTA classes.
 Students may choose to have only their first name and last initial on the nametag.
 A nominal fee is accessed for the nametag.